Rafting the River Derwent is a great intro to Tassie. Water, helmet, rapids: King River Rafting has everything at the ready for fun on the water.

 Tonight, the promise of cheese and wine tasting comes at 4pm.
 Head to Cradle Mountain Hotel for a journey through six handcrafted wines, paired with three local cheeses.
 The night is young and there’s devils that need feeding.
 Join Devils@Cradle for an after dark feeding tour at 5.30pm.
 These little carnivores put on quite the show when it’s time for group feasting.

-Pull up beside a log fire for a hearty dinner.
+Back at the lodge, scan a menu rich in north west produce.
 There’ll be no feeding frenzy over your slow-cooked lamb shoulder – it’s all yours.
-Pick a pinot from the earlier tasting before retreating to your highland cabin.
+Pair it with a cool climate selection from the earlier tasting before retreating to your highland cabin.

 Heading south from Cradle

-Your next stop is ideal for winter.
-It’s deep underground and the temperature remains the same from balmy summer to the depths of winter.
-Well, it’s not swimsuit temperature, sitting at 9 degrees Celsius.
+Your next stop is deep underground where the temp remains 9 degrees Celsius year round.
 At Mole Creek or Marakoopa Caves, glow worms light up deep caverns and your sound track is the trickle of underground streams.
 Choose from three tours, each around 45 minutes.